• Get Started

 Little-known fact: the “size” of your draft wake is based on your in-game height and weight.
 Just like outdoors, a bigger rider will have a bigger draft wake than a smaller rider.
 So tuck in behind that big domestique and let them tow you to glory!

-For more on Zwift drafting, read “Drafting In Zwift: Power Savings, Tips, and Tricks” and the TTT-specific “Speed Tests: 4-Rider Drafting“.
+For more on Zwift drafting, read “Drafting In Zwift: Power Savings, Tips, and Tricks” and the TTT-specific “Speed Tests: 4-Rider Drafting with Pack Dynamics v4“.

-When the Draft Boost powerup is activated, any draft effect you are experiencing is increased by 50% for 30 seconds.
+When the Draft Boost powerup is activated, any draft effect you are experiencing is increased for 40 seconds.
 This means the Draft Boost lets you reduce your wattage in the draft while maintaining your speed.

-Speaking of rest: the Draft Boost is most commonly used as a recovery aid in races, because it lasts a relatively long time and lets you sit in with significantly less work.
-A well-timed van can also help you move up through the pack more quickly/easily, perhaps in a slingshot attack heading into a final sprint!
+The Draft Boost is most commonly used as a recovery aid in races, because it lasts a relatively long time and lets you sit in with significantly less work.
+Additionally, a well-timed van can also help you move up through the pack more quickly/easily, perhaps in a slingshot attack heading into a final sprint!

 How It’s Misused